matt-dray/mail-merge-2018/README.md

 # mail-merge-2018

+This repository supports the blog post 'Mail Merge in 2018': https://www.rostrum.blog/2018/06/26/mail-merge/

 ## TL;DR

 You need to populate a .docx (or .html or .pdf) template hundreds of times.
 Automate this with R, R Markdown, a style document and `knitr`.